 Unlike most other social media platform such as Facebook, reaching your prospects organically (without spending money on ads) is easier on Instagram.
 However if you have the budget, I would strongly recommend that you start investing in Instagram ads right away!

-In this comprehensive guide, I am going to explain how to market your real estate business on Instagram in 2020 and beyond.
+In this comprehensive guide, I am going to explain how to market and advertise your real estate business on Instagram in 2020 and beyond.

 6 reasons why your real estate business needs to be on Instagram

 I am going to explain six major reasons why you should not miss out on this platform’s powerful reach, particularly if you are a real estate agent, broker, real estate investor or developer:

 - Apart from inspirational quotes, personal moments and pets, people also like to share landscape, homes and sceneries on Instagram, according to many studies.
 In fact, these are among the top 10 types of visual content that gets shared on the platform.
 That’s good news for realtors because homes, sceneries and landscape are exactly the type of content that they want to promote professionally, right?
 This is half the battle won!

 - SEO is a long-term game.
 To beat Zillow or Realtor.com for keywords such as ‘homes for sale’, you have to publish new content on a regular basis and follow local SEO guidelines.
 But Instagram can help you reach your prospects organically even if you have no technical knowledge.
 All you need to do is come up with keywords and use hashtags.

 - Real estate is a local business and Instagram is the perfect place for marketing a local business.
 Studies show that Instagram has the highest engagement rate of all platforms including Facebook.
 On top of that, 80% of Instagram users follow businesses.
 So it’s likely that you’ll receive a great deal more interaction on your Instagram photos and Stories than you see on other platforms.